-If you're on the Free Plan, you'll be able to add stock audio to your projects, but they will be watermarked (you will hear a voice saying "Clipchamp Create").
+If you're on the free Basic Plan, you'll be able to add stock audio to your projects, but unless you choose files that are marked as free (click on the "free forever" collection in the library to see options), they will be watermarked with a voice saying "Clipchamp Create".

-To remove watermarks, you can purchase stock assets individually at the time of exporting the project or upgrade to a Create plan.
-Plans include a monthly or yearly subscription fee.
+To remove watermarks, you can purchase stock assets individually at the time of exporting the project, or upgrade to a paid Create plan.
+Plans involve a monthly or yearly subscription fee.

-NOTE: you can still add your own audio files to your project for free without any watermarking on the Free or any other plan.
+NOTE: you can always add your own audio files to your project for free without any watermarking.

 How to add stock music or sound effects to your project

 Click the Stock Library button in the left hand menu of your project under Add Media, shown here: